grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/10 Protocols/02 WebSockets.md

 ## Overview

 [WebSocket](https://en.wikipedia.org/wiki/WebSocket) is a protocol that provides full-duplex communication channels over a single TCP connection.
-It is commonly used by single-page apps (SPAs), and to some extent mobile apps, to add server-push based functionality, which usually means a performance improvement over polling based solutions.
+It is commonly used by single-page apps (SPAs) and mobile apps, to add server-push based functionality, which usually improves performance in polling-based solutions.

 ## Load testing WebSockets with k6

-Comparing HTTP based tests to WebSocket ones, there are some differences in the structure and inner workings.
-The primary difference is that instead of continuously looping the main function (`export default function() { ... }`) over and over, each VU is now setup to run an asynchronous event loop.
+Comparing HTTP-based tests to WebSocket ones, you'll find differences in both structure and inner workings.
+The primary difference is that instead of continuously looping the main function (`export default function() { ... }`) over and over, each VU is now runs an asynchronous event loop.

 The basic structure of a WebSocket test looks like this: